CS109A-2018-Elections/Elections_Project/README.md

-# CS109a Final Project: 2018 US Congressional Election Predictions
+# CS109a Final Project

+## Prediction of 2018 Midterm Elections

 Read more about the project [here](https://cs109a-2018-elections.github.io/Elections_Project/).